MP Estate Planning UK

 AspectDescription

-Trust PurposeThe reason for establishing the trust
+Trust PurposeThe reasons for establishing the trust (MP Estate Planning documents 9 legitimate purposes)

-Distribution RulesGuidelines for distributing trust assets
+Distribution RulesGuidelines for how and when trust assets may be distributed

 A three-dimensional architectural rendering depicting various trust structures for reducing inheritance tax.
 In the foreground, a minimalist modern building with clean lines and sleek glass facades, symbolizing the streamlined and efficient nature of trust-based estate planning.
 In the middle ground, a series of interconnected geometric shapes and forms, representing the complex web of legal and financial instruments that comprise a trust.
 In the background, a lush, verdant landscape with towering trees and a calming, serene atmosphere, conveying the long-term, generational mindset of trust-based wealth preservation.
 The overall lighting is soft and diffused, creating a sense of tranquility and professionalism.
 The camera angle is slightly elevated, giving the viewer a bird's-eye perspective on the trust structures.